-Should you be speaking Singlish to your child?
+Should you be speaking in Singlish with your child?

 Speak Singlish with your kids at home, lah!